-First — there are already some excellent books written on how to execute paid media campaigns, so we didn’t feel the need to re-invent the wheel.
+- There are already some excellent books written on how to execute paid media campaigns, so we didn’t feel the need to re-invent the wheel.

-Second — if your business is narrowly focused on several niches like I recommend in my last solocast — Episode 864 of Onward Nation — then buying access to a broad audience is an investment you can likely avoid.
+- If your business is narrowly focused on several niches like I recommend in my last solocast — Episode 864 of Onward Nation — then buying access to a broad audience is an investment you can likely avoid.

 Again…to dominate your niches and drive biz dev for your business; you don’t need a million downloads of your content.